Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/compute-gallery/_index.md

 <br><br>

-### CG-3 - Consider using hyper-V generation version 2 images where possible
+### CG-3 - Consider creating TrustedLaunchSupported images where possible

-**Category: Availability**
+**Category: Access & Security**

 **Impact: Low**

 **Guidance**

-We recommend that you create a generation 2 virtual machine to take advantage of features like Secure Boot, vTPM, trusted launch VMs, large boot volume.
-Your choice to create a generation 1 or generation 2 virtual machine depends on which guest operating system you want to install and the boot method you want to use to deploy the virtual machine.
-You can't change a virtual machine's generation after you've created it.
+We recommend that you create a Trusted Launch Supported Images to take advantage of features like Secure Boot, vTPM, trusted launch VMs, large boot volume.
+Trusted Launch Supported Images are Gen 2 Images by default.
+You can’t change a virtual machine’s generation after you’ve created it.
 So it is recommended to review the [considerations](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v#which-guest-operating-systems-are-supported) first.

 **Resources**